henrietta-k/adapt-learning-wiki/multilanguage.md

 1. Place the translated language files in the *languagefiles* folder.
 All five files are required even if a file did not require translation.
 2. Open a command line window (Mac's Terminal, Window's Git Bash or Command Prompt).
 3. Navigate to the root of your course to make it the current working directory.
-4. Import the translated language files by running the following command (where "xx" has been replaced with the language code of your translation):
+4. Import the translated language files by running the following command (where `xx` has been replaced with the language code of your translation):
 ```
 grunt translate:import --targetLang="xx" --files="articles_export_xx.csv,blocks_export_xx.csv,components_export_xx.csv,contentObjects_export_xx.csv,course_export_xx.csv"
 ```
 Command options:
-`--format="[csv|raw]"`
-Choose the format of exported files.
+`--targetLang="de"`
+Language of the new Course

+`--files"file1.csv,file2.csv"`
+Language Files seperated by a comma

 `--csvDelimiter="|"`
 Specify the delimiter used to separate fields in the CSV tables.
 Use a character that is unlikely to appear in the content being exported.
-`--masterLang="en"` Defaults to "en".
-Specify the existing course language folder to be exported.

 give hint when grunt task is not used
 Example how to use the Authoring Tool and the Framework to create a ML course